deficollective/defiscan/src/content/protocols/spark.md

 Spark has a core dependency in the Sky Protocol, a stage 0 protocol.
 This dependency is clear from the fact that all key permissions in Spark contracts are held by the Sky Governance.

+In order to bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP) which relies on a set of centralized off-chain signers to provide the bridging attestation.
+The off-chain signers in the CCTP are not disclosed and we have not found any furhter specifications on the architecture of the attestation network, emphasizing the centralization risk.

-Moreover, Spark has several centralized dependencies.
-Currently, Chainlink oracles are used in SparkLend with no fallbacks for the all asset prices.
+Currently, Chronicle oracles are used in SparkLend with no fallbacks for the all asset prices.
 However, a `KillSwitchOracle` contract is used to set critical prices per asset.
+Chronicle is a decentralized oracle protocol that computes a median price from multiple sources.
+The protocol contains validators who push new prices and challengers who can freeze and challenge new prices.
+The contracts are non-upgradeable.

 If the oracle returns a price below the critical price for an asset, anyone can disable the oracle and pause all borrowing of all assets until the killswitch is reset by the Sky Governance.
-The Chainlink oracle system itself is upgradeable without decentralized ownership over those permissions.
-This dependency thus introduces centralization risk in SparkLend.

-In order to bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP) which relies on a set of centralized off-chain signers to provide the bridging attestation.
-The off-chain signers in the CCTP are not disclosed and we have not found any furhter specifications on the architecture of the attestation network, emphasizing the centralization risk.

 ## Exit Window